1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 Cons:

-1. Occasionally when accelerating there is a very short hesitation of the engine.
+1. [This may no longer occur now that the EGR has been fixed, in fact it hasn't happenned in some time now.]
+Occasionally, when accelerating hard, there is a very short hesitation of the engine.
 The engine runs fine afterwards expect the valve action sound louder for a while.
-That gets better after some more driving.
-If you give it a good value adjustment that fixes it better.
-The engine can sound spectacular for it's age with a good value adjustment!
+That gets better after more driving.
+If you give it a good valve adjustment (which is easier to do on it than most vehicles,) that fixes it.
+Note: This engine can sound spectacular with a good value adjustment!

 2